Brest-Java-Course-2015/Anton-Savitsky/README.md

 - Go to the root directory Anton-Savitsky

-- Run the command: mvn clean install -PnoTest (-PnoTest needed to not run integration tests in the consumer-rest-impl module)
+- Run the command: mvn clean install -PnoITest (-PnoITest needed to not run integration tests in the consumer-rest-impl module)

 1) If you want to run JavaScript version of the UI: